pulpgrinder/Fronkensteen/README.md

 Just add `?remote` to the URL for your Fronkensteen app and reload (e.g. `file:///foo/bar/baz/fronkensteen.html?remote`) and it will attempt to connect to the middleware.
 Alternatively, you can run `(launch-remote-repl-server)` from Scheme code (for example, in `app/init.scm`).

 To send commands to your app, you have a couple of options.
 A very basic one is to use the remote-terminal bale.
 Disable the standard app bale, enable the remote-terminal bale, and save the workspace, and you'll have a (very plain) remote terminal that can be run right from your browser.
 You may also be interested in [fronkensteen-atom-repl](https://github.com/pulpgrinder/fronkensteen-atom-repl), a plugin for the Atom text editor that lets you execute Scheme code on a remote Fronkensteen app from inside the editor.

+## Debugger

+If Fronkensteen encounters a JavaScript or Scheme error during the load process, it will kick you into a low-level debugger that provides a very simple editor for editing files, reordering bales, and so on.
+After making changes, you can attempt to restart the load process from where it left off.
+Alternatively, you can choose to ignore the error and continue.